valishah/npx-business-card/README.md

 Personalised business card as a npm module.
+A breif idea of what it is and how it works can be found in this [blog](https://hackernoon.com/npx-npm-package-runner-7f6683e4304a)

 ### Usage
 Via npx: